transcelerate/ddf-sdr-platform/README.md

 ## main.tf

 - This file contains the resource configuration code.
-This file invokes the modules for the specific resources to be deployed on the Microsoft Azure Platform.
+This file invokes the modules for the specific resources to be deployed on the Azure Cloud Platform.
 - Single module can be called multiple times to create the same set of resources with different naming conventions and configurations.

 ## Variables.tf

-- Variables that are repeated / parameterized / environment specific, can be declared in variables.tf.
+- Variables that are repeated / parameterized / environment specific, are declared in variables.tf.

 # Deployment Process

-**Important Note:** Refer to the **[DDF SDR Azure Platform Setup and Deployment Guide](documents/ddf-sdr-azure-platform-setup-and-deployment-guide-v3.0.pdf)** and **[DDF SDR Azure Platform Design and Implementation Guide](documents/ddf-sdr-azure-platform-design-and-implementation-v2.0.pdf)** documents before following the below steps.
+**Important Note:** Refer to the **[DDF SDR Azure Platform Setup and Deployment Guide](documents/ddf-sdr-azure-platform-setup-and-deployment-guide-v3.0.pdf) document for setting up a running instance of SDR on your own Azure Cloud Subscription.
+Additionally, below instructional videos provide a step-by-step run of the setup.

-## Instructional Vidoes

-Several videos have been created to show steps a user would need to go through to provision a new instance of the SDR in their organization's local Azure environment.
+Below videos guide user to create a new instance of the SDR in their local Azure Cloud Subscription.
 1. [Environment Creation for SDR on Azure](https://www.youtube.com/watch?v=z_W-sOW7Kdk)
 2. [Deploying SDR code on Azure DevOps](https://www.youtube.com/watch?v=nsYb33Jq6Qo&list=PLMXS-Xt7Ou1KNUF-HQKQRRzqfPQEXWb1u&index=2)
 3. [Azure PaaS Configurations](https://www.youtube.com/watch?v=koYWS-DikIY)